alexandraYesbabylon/projectFlow/README.md

 ## 5.- Model definition

-Each model is defined in a `.class.php` file located in the `/packages/projectFlow/classes directory`.
+Each model is defined in a `.class.php` file located in the `/packages/projectFlow/classes` directory.
 All classes inherit from a common ancestor: the Model class, which is declared in the `equal\orm` namespace and defined in `/lib/equal/orm/Model.class.php`.

 In this context, a class is always referred to as an entity and belongs to a specific package.
 Packages and their subdirectories are used as namespaces with the format `package_name`.